CASE-Association/robotsm19-linefollower/README.md

     -   Stefan Larsson

 ### Structure
-    -   Software - All code for running the robot
+    -   Software - All code for running the robot, implemented on Arduino
     -   Hardware - PCB and hardware design
+        -   Schematics for Arduino & STM32F103C8

 ### Pictures
 [Picture album](https://imgur.com/a/kjrejrC)